The Bose 700 noise-canceling headphones are nearly half off for Prime Day 2021

 Now $229, you'll save $170 (or 43 percent) from the retail price of $399 for the chic Soapstone pair.
 If you prefer black or silver, you can still save $100 with a 25 percent discount.

-These headphones have several perks, such as long battery life (20 hours) and smart assistant integration.
-It is worth noting that they've given us some Bluetooth connectivity issues in the past, but at this discounted price, the sound quality and comfort are hard to beat.
+These headphones have several perks, such a long battery life (20 and smart assistant integration.
+It is worth noting that they've given us some Bluetooth connectivity issues in the past, but at this discounted price, the sound quality and comfortable over-ear feel are hard to beat.

-With 20 hours of battery, you won’t be recharging them constantly or having them die on your morning commute or traveling journeys.
+These over-ears boast a battery life of 20 hours according the company, so you won’t be recharging them constantly or having them die on your morning commute or traveling journeys.

 Get the Bose 700 Active Noise-Canceling Headphones for $229 (Save $170)